tahoe-lafs/community/Monthly Reports/february-2021.md

 ### Summary

-February was a month of continued organization and
+February was a month of continued organization and transition.
+Groundwork was laid in the form of a roadmap for the coming year.

 In the Community:
 + A roadmap is forming of the Community and its goals in 2021